spiral/docs/docs/en/advanced/prometheus-metrics.md

 With [Prometheus](https://prometheus.io/), an open-source monitoring system, you can collect and store time series data such as application metrics, and use its powerful query language to analyze and visualize that data.

 But why stop there?
-The Spiral framework has a really convenient feature that lets you send your application metrics to Prometheus with minimal setup.
+Spiral has a really convenient feature that lets you send your application metrics to Prometheus with minimal setup.
 This means you can use a tool like [Grafana](https://grafana.com/) to see all your metrics in real-time, saving you the time and effort of building your own dashboard from scratch.

 ![Grafana dashboard](https://user-images.githubusercontent.com/773481/205066017-ecddefc4-1d07-4428-b3ad-af49baadad0a.png)

-The Spiral framework and [RoadRunner](https://roadrunner.dev/docs/plugins-metrics) plugin provide the ability to send application metrics to Prometheus.
+Spiral and [RoadRunner](https://roadrunner.dev/docs/plugins-metrics) plugin provide the ability to send application metrics to Prometheus.

 > **Note**
 > Here you can find out more about [Prometheus metrics](https://prometheus.io/docs/concepts/data_model/).